Latest Network Updates.

 Below is the latest updates from our networks:

-Our air network services operated to schedule over the weekend.
+Our air network operated to schedule over the weekend.

-Our rail network services operated to schedule over the weekend.
+Our rail network operated to schedule over the weekend.

-Our road network services operated to schedule over the weekend.
+Our road network operated to schedule over the weekend.

-- Preston:Some mail posted in the BB, FY, LA and PR postcode areas, due for delivery today to addresses across the rest of the UK.
+- Jubilee Mail Centre:Some mail posted on Saturday in the GU, KT, SW and TW postcode areas, due for delivery today to addresses across the rest of the UK.